Mirror symmetry for the Tate curve via tropical and log corals: The Tate Curve

-The initial data to construct the unfolded Tate curve, consists of the tuple $(\RR,\P_b)$ where $B=\RR$ is viewed as an integral affine manifold (Defn $2.2$, \cite{AffLog}) and $\P_b$, $b \in \ZZ_{> 0}$ is a \emph{b-periodic polyhedral decomposition} of $\RR$ defined as follows. \begin{definition} Let
+In this section, we construct the \emph{unfolded Tate curve} and its degeneration, as a particular case of a \emph{toric degeneration} of a toric variety \cite{invitation, NS}.
+The Tate curve will then be obtained as a quotient of the unfolded Tate curve by an action of $\ZZ$.
+The initial data to construct the unfolded Tate curve, consists of the pair $(\RR,\P_b)$ where $\RR$ is viewed as an integral affine manifold \cite[Defn $2.2$]{AffLog}, which we will denote by $B$ and $\P_b$, $b \in \ZZ_{> 0}$ is a \emph{b-periodic polyhedral decomposition} of $\RR$ defined as follows. \begin{definition} Let

 be a closed interval of integral length $b$ in $\RR$.
 Let

 be a common face of two such intervals.
 The \emph{integral b-periodic polyhedral decomposition $\P_b$ of $\RR$} is the covering of $\RR$, where $j\in \ZZ$.
 We refer to each $\Xi_j$ and $\Xi'_j$ as a \emph{cell} of $\P_b$.
 The \emph{maximal cells} of $\P_b$ are the faces $\Xi_j$, $j\in \ZZ$, and the \emph{vertices} of $\P_b$ are the $0$-faces $\Xi'_j$, $j\in \ZZ$. \end{definition} For each cell $\Xi_j\in \P_b$ we define the convex polyhedral cone